CHEWCHEWW/react-web-editor/README.md

 ```

 ### ResizeHandlerWrapper
-This component is specialized for useResize.
-It generates vertexes at the 4 direction of the component.
+This component is specialized for the useResize hook.
+It generates vertices in the four directions of the component.

 - Usage Example